 This early section also had a small seasonal creek.
 When I hiked this in October there was nothing but dust in the riverbed.
 Today, it was full of croaking frogs and the occasional bathing bird.

 In this lower section of Colby Canyon there is a lot of poison oak – especially near the seasonal stream.
 Just watch where your arms and legs are going and you should be fine.
+This area was badly burned in the 2009 Station Fire but appears to be making a strong recovery.
 After a short distance, the trail climbs the east wall of the canyon and leaves most of the vegetation behind it.
 From here, you’ll get your first views of the south face of Strawberry Peak.

 At about the 2 mile mark you’ll come upon Josephine Saddle, where the trail splits toward Josephine Peak to the west and Strawberry Peak to the north at a water tank that may have some interesting graffiti.
 If you’re looking for the more fun mountaineer’s route to Strawberry Peak, walk north toward the Strawberry Peak Trail but keep your eye peeled for a short use-trail on the east side of the path very close to the Saddle.
 Make a quick scramble up to the ridge and walk about 0.2 miles to what looks like the end of the trail at a rugged rock face.